-Electric power generation company Enel, through its subsidiary Enel Green Power (EGP), commissioned its 180MW Rubi solar photovoltaic (PV) plant in Peru in March 2018.
-The solar PV power plant is located in the Moquegua district of Mariscal Nieto province.
+Electric power generation company Enel, through its subsidiary Enel Green Power (EGP), commissioned its 180MW Rubi solar power plant in Peru in March 2018.
+The photovoltaic (PV) power plant is located in the Moquegua district of Mariscal Nieto province.

 Rubi is the first and the biggest solar plant built by Enel in Peru through its Peruvian subsidiary, Enel Green Power Peru (EGPP).
 The plant construction started in November 2016 and involved an estimated investment of more than $170m.